HIPAA-focused IT & Security BAA Available

 The biggest risks are usually ordinary office behavior plus weak controls, not dramatic movie-style attacks.

-Workstations and office systems sitting on known vulnerabilities because updates keep getting delayed or avoided.
+Workstations, browsers, and office systems sitting on known vulnerabilities because updates keep getting delayed or avoided.

-What this security page covers
+What this cybersecurity page covers

-Endpoint protection & alert review
+Endpoint protection

 Patching & device hygiene